-Photos of the iceberg that may have sunk the Titanic are now available, as the world commemorates the 100th anniversary of the liner’s sinking.
+Photos of the iceberg that may have sunk the Titanic became available as the world commemorated the 100th anniversary of the liner’s sinking in 2012.

 One of the most striking images of the disaster, the picture has been preserved by Topham Picturepoint/Press Association Images and shows the iceberg which the Titanic ploughed into at 11.40pm on April 14th, 1912.